Starman (DC Comics): Style

 Starman included a number of signature thematic and stylistic elements, which helped make it distinctive.
 One was the importance of collectibles and collecting.
 James Robinson was an avid collector of a number of different things and transferred this interest to the hero, Jack Knight, who ran a collectibles shop.
 Many of the guest characters would also discuss their collecting interests.
 The book also dealt with the past and nostalgia quite frequently.
 One manner was through the irregular appearance of "Times Past" issues set in a different time period.
-These usually, but not always, focused on one of the other Starmen or the Shade.
+These usually, but not always, focused on one of the other Starmen or Shade.
 Text pieces, dubbed "The Shade's Journal" and dealing with that character's adventures over his long life, also appeared irregularly instead of a letter column.
 In addition, most of the characters who appeared in the book had some connection to a legacy from the past.
 They were either immortal, had inherited a role from a family member, or were the reincarnation of a previous hero.
 The book also featured a number of discussions and meditations on age.
 Another stylistic theme in the book was the often impressionistic approach to violence and conflict.
 The lead up to, and aftereffects of, violence were generally much more important in the Starman comic book than the violence itself.
 A number of confrontations that Jack Knight had with "villains" ended peacefully, such as an early encounter with a bounty hunter who broke into Jack's shop looking for an enchanted shirt.
 After a short scuffle, Jack, seeing no reason not to, agrees to sell the man the shirt.
 When violence was depicted, it was often much more impressionistic instead of the highly choreographed and detailed violence seen in many superhero comics.
 Finally, a sense of place informed many Starman stories.
 James Robinson has stated his appreciation for the fictional cities of the DC Universe.
 With Starman (vol. 2), he attempted to develop the setting of Opal City as a real place with a distinct character.
 Robinson and artist Tony Harris developed maps of Opal City and came up with a fictional history of it.
 Characters would often make mention of specific locations in the city and small bits of its history.